Nancy Cartwright: Further career

 Cartwright adapted My Life as a 10-Year-Old Boy into a one-woman play in 2004.
 Cartwright has performed it at a variety of venues, including the August 2004 Edinburgh Festival Fringe in Scotland.
 The play received modest reviews, including criticism for a lack of inside stories about The Simpsons, and its "overweeningly upbeat" tone.
 David Chatterton of The British Theatre Guide described the show as "interesting and entertaining, but not really a 'must see' even for Simpsons fans".

 Cartwright has shown an interest in stock car racing and as of 2007 was seeking a NASCAR license.
 In 2001, she founded a production company called SportsBlast and created an online animated series called The Kellys.
 The series is focused on racing; Cartwright voices a seven-year-old named Chip Kelly.

 In 2016, Cartwright launched Spotted Cow Entertainment, her own film and television production company, with Peter Kjenaas, Monica Gil and Kevin Burke.
 With a focus on international audiences, Spotted Cow is seeking "to finance, produce and acquire live action and animated films, television series, as well as entertainment for digital platforms with budgets up to $15M."
 With Spotted Cow, Cartwright made her first film as a screenwriter and producer, In Search of Fellini, which was released on September 15, 2017.
-Based on her own journey to Italy in 1985 in a bid to meet the famed director Federico Fellini, the film fulfilled Cartwright's longtime vision of turning her 1995 one-woman play In Search of Fellini into a movie.
+Based on her own journey to Italy in 1985 in a bid to meet the famed director Federico Fellini, the film fulfilled Cartwright's longtime vision of turning her 1995 one-woman play In Search of Fellini into a film.